-For more information on eating well with Parkinson’s, please visit the EPDA website.
+For more information on eating well with Parkinson’s, please visit Parkinson’s Europe website.

 Nutrition-packed summer recipe for people with Parkinson’s

 Prep: Cook: Serves:

 Jane McClenaghan, a nutritional therapist and author based in Belfast, Northern Ireland, runs cookery classes and diet clinics which help people living with Parkinson’s.

 This two-course meal, from her book ‘The Vital Nutrution Cookbook’, is packed full of anti-inflammatory ingredients like cinnamon and ginger, a helping of fish for omega-3 and baked nectarines to offer an easy-to-swallow treat for dessert